kartik-karemani/iOSLearning/SwiftLearning.md

 Polymorphism : Based on the context a subclass can be treated as its own type or any of the superclass.
 You cannot override computed property with a stored property but other way is fine.

+Swift have requirement tht all stored properties should have initial values.
+A child class needs to first initialize its stored properties then invoke initializers for its super class.
+We can declare an initializer as required due to which all the subclasses needs to implement that initializer.

+Designated initializers initialize the stored property of its class and up the hierarcy whereas convenience initializers delegates this task to the designated initializers with setting some of the parameters to default value.

+A designated initializer must call a designated initializer from its immediate superclass.
+Convenience initializer must call another initializer from same class. i.e it should ulitmately call a designated initializers.